GoogleChrome/developer.chrome.com/site/en/blog/show-picker/index.md

 ## What's next {: #future }

 At the time of writing, `showPicker()` is new to the web platform.
-Some additional work may be needed in the future:
+The feature may need additional work in the future:

 - We may want to add a similar `showPicker()` to the `<select>` element in the future, if web developers ask for it.